PostgreSQL

 WHERE op = 'c' OR op = 'u';

-4. We can verify that the query is properly working by writing an interactive SELECT query
+2. Verify that the query is properly working by writing an interactive SELECT query.

 Last updated